Launch-year 50% off ends July 1. Lock in your discount today before per-course prices update.

 A Quick Look at the Exam Structure

-For most individuals, the journey begins with the ITIL 4 Foundation exam.
-This is a closed-book test consisting of 40 multiple-choice questions, with 60 minutes allotted for completion.
-It's a straightforward assessment designed to test your understanding of core ITIL concepts, not to trick you with complex scenarios.
+For most candidates, the process begins with the ITIL 4 Foundation exam.
+This is a closed-book test that includes 40 multiple-choice questions.
+You have 60 minutes to complete it.
+The exam is a direct way to verify your knowledge of core ITIL concepts without using overly complex or tricky questions to confuse test-takers.

-To pass, you need to answer at least 26 questions correctly, which translates to a 65% score.
-The exam emphasizes fundamental ITIL concepts, focusing on your comprehension rather than rote memorization of obscure details.
+You must answer at least 26 questions correctly to pass, which results in a 65% score.
+The exam tests your grasp of basic ITIL concepts and focuses on your understanding of the material rather than memorizing obscure details.

 Here’s a simple table providing a quick overview of the ITIL 4 Foundation exam: